Danielwalubengo16/Danielwalubengo16/README.md

-Hi there, I'm Daniel Walubengo! 👋
+# Hi there, I'm Daniel Walubengo! 👋

-🚀 About Me
+## 🚀 About Me

-👀 I'm passionate about computer programming and solving real-world problems with technology.
+- 👀 I'm passionate about computer programming and solving real-world problems with technology.

-🌱 I'm currently learning full-stack development, focusing on HTML, CSS, JavaScript, React, Next.js, Tailwind CSS, Node.js, Express.js, MongoDB, and REST APIs.
+- 🌱 I'm currently learning **full-stack development**, focusing on **HTML, CSS, JavaScript, React, Next.js, Tailwind CSS, Node.js, Express.js, MongoDB, and REST APIs**.

-💻 I enjoy building modern web applications and exploring new technologies.
+- 💻 I enjoy building modern web applications and exploring new technologies.

-💡 What I'm Looking For
+## 💡 What I'm Looking For

-💞️ I'm looking to collaborate on full-stack projects, open-source contributions, and any innovative coding challenges.
+- 💞️ I'm looking to collaborate on **full-stack projects**, open-source contributions, and any innovative coding challenges.

-🤝 Open to networking with like-minded developers and learning from the community.
+- 🤝 Open to networking with like-minded developers and learning from the community.

-📫 How to Reach Me
+## 📫 How to Reach Me

-📧 Email: walubengod@gmail.com
+- 📧 Email:walubengod@gmail.com

-😄 Pronouns
+## 😄 Pronouns

-He/Him
+- He/Him

-⚡ Fun Fact
+## ⚡ Fun Fact

-I love debugging—it’s like solving a puzzle! 🧩
+- I love debugging—it’s like solving a puzzle! 🧩